-I have such a sweet tooth, when Mr E & I eat out he will often order two desserts on the pretence that we have will have one each, but in reality they are both for me!
-He's a sweetheart!
-So when it's dessert week on GBBO I will sit glued to the TV screen, even more than usual, drooling and emanating many 'Mmm's and 'Yum' noises in appreciation!
+I have such a sweet tooth.
+When Mr E & I eat out he will often order two desserts on the pretence that we have will have one each, but in reality they are both for me; and yet I wonder why my waistline is increasing!
+So when GBBO's Dessert Week was televised I was found sat glued to the TV screen, watching the fabulously delicious desserts being created.

-So when the bakers this week were challenged with Crème Brule for their Signature Dish, a technical bake set by Mary of a Spanish Windtorte (which is actually Austrian!), and a 3 tier cheesecake for their Showstopper, I really was in a quandary as to which bake I should attempt!
-Over the past 3 weeks I've been selecting the bake which we would enjoy the most; but this week I would enjoy all three (I say I, as Mr E isn't a dessert person)!
-It had truly crossed my mind to make all three bakes!
+GBBO's dessert week (2015) saw the bakers being challenged with Crème Brule for their Signature Dish, a technical bake set by Mary of a Spanish Windtorte (which is actually Austrian!), and a 3 tier cheesecake for their Showstopper.
+I really was in a quandary as to which bake I should attempt!
+Over the past 3 weeks I'd been selecting the bake which we would enjoy the most; but this week I would enjoy all three (I say I, as Mr E really isn't a dessert person)!
+This week it actually crossed my mind to make all three bakes!
 Yes, really!

-We decided I would make a cheesecake, though I'm sure the images and title told you that!
+No doubt it's abundantly obvious that we decided to attempt to make a baked a cheesecake.
 I adore cheesecake.
-I had a 3 tier design and flavour combo in mind and a clear idea as to how I would stack it, but coming back to reality making a 3 tier cheesecake for our 8 legged household, 4 of which belong to our feline friend, simply wasn't practical.
-So we scaled back the cake to one tier, as a nod to GBBO.
+I had a 3 tier design and flavour combo in mind and a clear idea as to how I would stack it, but coming back to reality making a 3 tier cheesecake for our 8 legged household, 4 of which belong to our feline friend, such a bake simply wasn't practical.
+So as a nod to GBBO, we scaled back the cheesecake to a single one tier bake.
 Our cake clearly hasn't got the same 'WOW' factor as those in the bake-off tent, but we're more than happy with the outcome and, most importantly, the taste.

 Post Script: since posting this recipe, one or two people have commented that they are unfamiliar with bilberries and not too sure what they look like.
 I should have included a picture of the bushes and the berries, sorry!
-Here are a couple of links to information about bilberries and where you can either pick them or buy them as they're not often found in supermarkets.
+Here are a few links to information about bilberries and where you can either pick them or buy them as they're not often found in supermarkets, but if you can't get your hands on any bilberries blueberries will work just as well.

 - A chat forum about bilberries and places you can buy or pick them.